 Election of Board of Trustees, Nominating Committee

 Section 1.
 Elections of members of the Board of Trustees and Nominating Committee of the corporation shall be held at the annual meeting or at a special meeting as called by the Board of Trustees.
-Notice of candidates for these elections shall be sent to the membership by personal delivery, by the use of authorized communications equipment, by mail or by courier service at least ten (10) days before the election meeting.
+Notice of candidates for these elections shall be sent to the membership by electronic communication channels, by the use of authorized communications equipment, by electronic communication means at least ten (10) days before the election meeting.
 Members must vote in person at the election.

 Section 2.
-The Nominating Committee shall be composed of nine (9) members as follows: the Immediate Past Board of Trustees Chair (who shall serve as Chair of the Nominating Committee), the Board of Trustees Vice Chair, five (5) members elected by the membership, and two (2) Governance Committee members appointed by the Nominating Committee Chair.
+The Nominating Committee shall be composed of nine (9) members as follows: the Immediate Past Board of Trustees Chair (who shall serve as Chair of the Nominating Committee), the Board of Trustees Vice Chair, four (4) members elected by the membership, one (1) member from one of the standing committees of CMC, other than the Governance Committee, and two (2) Governance Committee members appointed by the Nominating Committee Chair.
 The Immediate Past Board of Trustees Chair and Board of Trustees Vice Chair shall be eligible to serve no more than two (2) terms of one (1) year each.
-All other members shall serve three (3) year terms with an opportunity to serve up to six (6) years.
+All other members shall serve two (2) three (3) year terms with an opportunity to serve up to six (6) years.

 Section 3.
 The Nominating Committee shall prepare two (2) slates of candidates, one (1) for vacancies on the Board of Trustees, and one (1) for any position open by a Nominating Committee member who elects to discontinue his/her service or who is no longer eligible to serve on the committee, because he/she has served the maximum number of terms.
 Nominations to both slates of candidates may be made by the membership at the election meeting, or at any time throughout the year.